GuildCrafts/web-development-js/CONTRIBUTING.md

 Once you get approval from a Practitioner, they'll merge your pull request or give you permission to merge.

+_Note: all material added to this repository is subject to the shared [LICENSE](license), regardless of author.
+Links or other references to other external materials must be properly cited according to their license._

 ## Authoring Goals

 We store all goals in a **goal library** as issues in a GitHub repository like this one.
 Authoring a new goal is accomplished by submitting a new issue.